Antize/TFT-Overlay-Outdated/README.md

 ## Antize TFT
 Free character and object manager for League of Legends: Teamfight Tactics.

-Antize TFT can be put over your game to get an overview of characters and objects while playing, your game must not be in full screen.
+Antize TFT can be put over your game to get an overview of characters and objects while playing, your game must set in Borderless or Windowed

-LoL TFT, League of Legends: Teamfight Tactics.
+LoL: Teamfight Tactics, League of Legends: TFT.

 ## Last Version
-**Antize TFT (Ver.0.1)**
+**Antize TFT (Ver.0.2)**

 ## Do you have an issue?
 [Come on Discord:](https://discord.gg/GXZwBeG) https://discord.gg/GXZwBeG